Introduction to SVN Interview Questions and Answers

 - Other files that can be crucial in a project

-- MOM and other email conversation regarding that project.
+- MOM and other email conversations regarding that project.

 Q3.
 What are the G and R code in SVN?

-Please find below the different tables that are supported by SVN are:
+Please find below the different tables that are supported:

 - G code: indicates changes made by one user and committed in the repository are automatically updated in a local working copy.